madebyrise/Handbook/content/working-culture.md

 # Communicating on Slack about taking time out of the normal working day
 1. If you communicate on a team or public channel, be clear about why you are going - what justifies it.
 We're a wellbeing company and we practice what we preach.
 A bike ride or yoga class is something we want to encourage taking time out for but be clear about when you're getting back so we know when to expect you, and when we shouldn't be badgering you.
-"I'm doing my thursday bike ride at 2, I'll be back online at 2:30pm"
+"I'm doing my thursday karate matt session at 2, I'll be back online at 2:30pm"
 2. If it's not justifiable, and is more of a weekend or evening job, you'll know as you won't want to be transparent about it.
 Helping a mate design his latest band-room is largely not workable unless you take the time off in advance.
 Dropping it in on the day could lead to people thinking that it's ok to drop out of the office regularly and could quiclly descend into software culture anarchy 👺
 3. If it's sensitive, communicate it on private channels.
 4. Plan and communicate in advance with the people who need to know.